Tax Debt Discharge

 If you or someone you know is seeking an experienced Texas Bankruptcy attorney who is admitted to federal court in Texas and can adequately represent you in bankruptcy court, contact Littlefield Law Firm.

-Nick Inman and Linda Littlefield have been practicing law for years and have acquired the knowledge necessary to give strategic advice and zealously advocate for individuals who are seeking a fresh start through bankruptcy.
+Linda Littlefield has been practicing law for years and have acquired the knowledge necessary to give strategic advice and zealously advocate for individuals who are seeking a fresh start through bankruptcy.

 Questions about what types of debts are dischargeable in bankruptcy, especially taxes, and are not uncommon.
 Call our office to learn more about how bankruptcy helps you start over.
 Call (972) 812-0900 now to schedule a consultation.